wearefrank/ladybug/README.md

 Feedback
 ========

-For bug reports and feature requests create a new issue at <https://github.com/ibissource/iaf/issues>.
-The Frank!Framework is developed and maintained by [WeAreFrank!](https://wearefrank.nl/).
-Contact us at
+For bug reports and feature requests create a new issue at <https://github.com/ibissource/ibis-ladybug/issues>.
+Ladybug is developed and maintained by [WeAreFrank!](https://wearefrank.nl/).
+Contact us at <https://wearefrank.nl/en/contact/>
-<https://wearefrank.nl/en/contact/> or send an email to info@wearefrank.nl.
+or send an email to info@wearefrank.nl.